djdt/pewlib/README.md

 ![Build](https://github.com/djdt/pewlib/workflows/Build/badge.svg)

-Pewlib is a library for importing, processing and exporting line-by-line collected LA-ICP-MS data.
+Pewlib is a library for importing, processing and exporting LA-ICP-MS data.
 Currently exports from Agilent, Thermo and PerkinElmer software is supported, as well as delimited text images.

 ## Installation